joc766/474Final/README.md

       If the default model (`good_greedy_model.h5`) does not work, change the file in load_model on line 12 in my_policy.py to the `new_model.h5` that was trained using the CreateModel executable.
 Note that unless trained for a similar amount of time this will perform poorly.

-## Description:

-I have trained a neural network using tensorflow to predict the outcome of the pegging phase of cribbage based on the four cards that a player has in their hand.
-The neural network, given a list of the cards in a player's hand, produces a probability distribution of various different outcomes of the pegging phase.
-Originally, I wanted to produce a numeric prediction for the number of points scored.
-However, I found that it would be more useful to use the probability distribution of each move when it came to the application of the neural network to the keep phase of cribbage.
-That way, I could get the expected reward for a given action the same way that we did for Markov-Decision processes.
-So, to produce an expected value, I summed the probability of an outcome multiplied by the reward for that outcome for each possible combination of four cards from the six that were dealt to the player.

 ## Steps: